nitin0497/Zero-Shot-Object-Counting/README.md

 2) Precomputed ground truth density maps can be found here: https://archive.org/details/FSC147-GT
 3) Pretrained model weights can be found here: https://drive.google.com/drive/folders/1jm-lYKTerqOEEg-A0zWRgdlj0paR4vXT?usp=sharing
    This folder also has all the required raw datasets, processed images, exemplars, and trained model weights.
 4) The model training was monitored using Weights and Biases.
-Follow this link for visualisations and various artifacts: https://api.wandb.ai/links/nitinyadav0497-auburn-university/uvl11odd
+Follow this link for visualisations and generated exemplars and density maps: https://api.wandb.ai/links/nitinyadav0497-auburn-university/uvl11odd